 - Contact WIP

-In an effort to raise awareness about vital water issues, the WIP, in conjunction with the Durango Arts Center, will be conducting a month-long Water in the West Art Show.
-The gala opening will be August 10th at 7:00 pm at the Durango Arts Center.
-This will be a juried exhibit, with a call to artists going out in July.
+In an effort to raise awareness about vital water issues, the WIP, in conjunction with the Durango Arts Center (DAC), conducted a month-long Water in the West Art Show.
+The gala opening was August 10th at DAC.

 Save-the-date for the 7th Annual Water 101 Seminar to be conducted October 26, 2012 in Durango.

 At the July 11th Southwest Basin Roundtable (SBR) meeting, it was reported that their account balance is $290,304.

 An award-winning study by the Colorado Geologic Survey has found that highly acidic surface water preceded mining activity by thousands, perhaps millions of years.
 The report was recently given an award by the Geological Society of America as the best environmental publication of 2011.

 According to a Los Angeles Times report, investigators at the Center for Disease Control recently found the amoeba, naegleria fowleri, when they swabbed the plumbing in the houses of two people who died of primary